blogsaboutbooks/blogsaboutbooks.github.io/pages/about.md

 ---
 layout: page
 title: About
-subtitle: All about me and my life #optional sub title to the post
+subtitle: What we do here and why #optional sub title to the post
 permalink: /about/
 header_feature_image:  /images/log.jpg #replace this for yours
 tags: